Toloka/docs/en/toloka-llm/index.md

 - Quality evaluation: With labeled datasets enabling quality measurement you can experiment with LLM in an efficient non-guessing way.

-- Easy deploy: You can use API to get labeled results or do bulk-labeling with file upload.
+- Easy deploy: You can use API to get labeled results or try and get results right from the platform interface.

 [![Start using {{ llm-name }}](_images/start-button.svg)]({{ llm-url }})